shabana1408/Heart-Failure-Prediction/README.md

 Stakeholders can incorporate the model's risk assessment tool into routine patient visits to help identify high-risk patients early.
 This will allow for timely interventions and personalised care plans.

-Stakeholder can educate patients on the importance of adopting and maintain a heart-healthy lifestyle by raising awareness about heart failure risk factors and prevention strategies.
+Stakeholders can educate patients on the importance of adopting and maintaining a heart-healthy lifestyle by raising awareness about heart failure risk factors and prevention strategies.

 ### Next steps

-A next step could be exploring ways to collect more patient data to produce a more generalised model.
+Explore ways to collect more patient data to produce a more generalised model.

 ### Additional information
 Contact:

 Shabana Patel
 shabana.patel@momentum.co.za